-9. The ADE/DPE had inspected the service connection No. M1009939 on 21.09.2012 and found the seals of the energy meter tampered with.
-He got the meter tested in the MRT lab on 10.10.2012 in the presence of representative of the Appellant.
-He found that the seal bits were tampered with and the incoming and outgoing connections were disconnected and a thin copper wire was inserted through copper coil leading to a finding that theft of energy occurred deliberately causing loss to the DISCOM.
-The 2nd Respondent ADE/O/Charminar, on the basis of the report of the theft, had provisionally assessed the loss at Rs 3,630/- and fixed the compounding amount as Rs 2000/- through the provisional assessment letter dt 15.10.2012.
-The Appellant paid Rs 2000/- towards compounding fee, Rs 1990/- towards assessed amount and has not paid the balance assessed amount of loss to the DISCOM.
-It is also clear from the record of periodical consumption disclosed in Electronic Billing System sheet that the power was not disconnected to the service connection after discovery of the tampered meter even though the provisional assessment letter mentions that the power was disconnected on 21.09.2012.

-10. The Appellant contended that the provisional assessment is not valid and recovery of the provisional assessment amount is hit by Section 56(2) of the Electricity Act 2003.
-The Respondents contented that Section 56(2) of the Electricity Act is not applicable in this case, since the provisional assessment notice was given on 15.10.2012 which is within one year of inspection dt.21.09.2012.
-The Appellant, on the other hand, contended that she filed objection before the 2nd Respondent ADE/O/Charminar to the provisional assessment notice and so far, there has been no reaction and response to her objections and that since two years have passed after the date of inspection, as per the provisions of Section 56(2) of the Electricity Act, the claim on provisional assessment is barred and not maintainable.
-The Appellant further claimed that since no response reached her on her objections submitted against the provisional assessment, which is beyond the period of two years, the provisions of Section 56(2) are applicable.
+- 9. The ADE/DPE had inspected the service connection No. M1011541 on 21.09.2012 and found the seals of the energy meter tampered with.
+He got the meter tested in the MRT lab on 10.10.2012 in the presence of the Appellant.
+He found that the seal bits were tampered with and the incoming and outgoing terminals inside the meter was removed from CT and made direct and a thin copper wire through CT coil leading to a finding that theft of energy occurred deliberately causing loss to the DISCOM.
+The 2nd Respondent ADE/O/Charminar, on the basis of the report of the theft, had provisionally assessed the loss at Rs 6,403/- and fixed the compounding amount as Rs 2000/- through the provisional assessment letter dt 15.10.2012.
+The Appellant paid Rs 2000/- towards compounding fee, Rs 3377/- towards assessed amount and has not paid the balance assessed amount of loss to the DISCOM.
+It is also clear from the record of periodical consumption disclosed in the Electronic Billing System that the power was not disconnected to the service connection after discovery of the tampered meter even though the provisional assessment letter mentions that the power was disconnected on 21.09.2012. - 10.
+The Appellant contended that the provisional assessment is not valid and recovery of the provisional assessment amount is hit by Section 56(2) of the Electricity Act 2003.
+The Respondents contented that Section 56(2) of the Electricity Act is not applicable in this case, since the provisional assessment notice was given on 15.10.2012 which is within one year of inspection dt.21.09.2012, which remained unpaid.
+The Appellant, on the other hand, contended that he filed objection before the 2nd Respondent ADE/O/Charminar to the provisional assessment notice and so far, there has been no reaction and response to his objections and that since two years have passed after the date of inspection, as per Section 56(2) of the Electricity Act, the claim on provisional assessment is not maintainable.
+The Appellant further claimed that since no response reached him on his objections submitted against the provisional assessment, which is beyond the period of two years, the rigors of Section 56(2) are not applicable.

-The Appellant incorrectly alleged that the theft case amount was added in the bill of February,2016.
+The Appellant alleged that the theft case amount was added in the bill of February, 2016 which is not correct as per the record.
 The EBS(the Electronic Billing System) from 1.1.2006 to 29.6.2016 makes it crystal clear.